 While the Performance Outcomes Framework describes observable performance, it is essential that the underpinning knowledge, skills and behaviours which comprise the necessary foundation for performance are clearly articulated and appropriate.
-In the 2014 Accreditation Standards for Pharmacy Programs these were articulated in six learning domains included in Appendix 1; these have been revised and are included in the 2020 Accreditation Standards Supporting Documents.
+In the 2014 Accreditation Standards for Pharmacy Programs these were articulated in six learning domains included in Appendix 1; these have been revised and are included in the 2020 Accreditation Standards Pharmacy Learning Domains for pharmacy degree programs.